DarkRewar/BaseTool/README.md

 ### <span id="shooter-sample">Sample</span>

-The package include a shooter sample project using most of the primary components to begin creating a FPS game.
+The package include a shooter sample project using most of the primary components to begin creating an FPS game.

 ### <span id="shooter-components">Components</span>